- About us

 - Contact us

 India has historically close links with the UK and can offer some prospective adopters the opportunity to adopt a child of the same racial and ethnic background.
-In addition the Indian eligibility criteria for prospective adoptive parents includes people who are not of Indian heritage although the wait might be longer for a match with a child.
+In addition the Indian eligibility criteria for prospective adoptive parents includes people who are not of Indian heritage.

 The India adoption process is well organised and at IAC we are very familiar with working with our colleagues in India to support adopters through the process.
 Children come from across the Indian continent and most are living in orphanages prior to being placed.